Getty Images/iStockphoto

 From the looks of product releases and what Salesforce executives have hinted at this summer, Agentforce appears to be a gathering of sales and service generative AI bots sharing common customer data, underpinned by Salesforce Data Cloud.

 Einstein Sales Agent follows Service Agent, released last month, and a number of other significant releases that together point to some sort unified platform of generative AI bots working together across teams, starting with sales and service.
-Generative AI agents like Salesforce's promise to bring a massive improvements for customer chatbots and agent assist tools because they fuse natural language processing and complex data sets instantaneously, said Liz Miller, principal analyst at Constellation Research.
+Generative AI agents like Salesforce's promise to bring massive improvements for customer chatbots and agent assist tools because they fuse natural language processing and complex data sets instantaneously, said Liz Miller, an analyst at Constellation Research.

-"With these types of bots we're allowing people to converse in the way that [humans] converse, but we're also allowing the AI to have a bidirectional, real-time conversation that feels natural and organic," Miller said.
+"With these types of bots, we're allowing people to converse in the way that [humans] converse.
+But we're also allowing the AI to have a bidirectional, real-time conversation that feels natural and organic," Miller said.
 "It doesn't feel like you're talking to a bot.
 You're like, 'Oh, you kept up with a very complex situation.'
 In the old times -- a year ago -- you wouldn't have that."

 Sometimes it can be difficult to drive adoption of sales tech, especially among seasoned reps who already make their sales targets without the aid of AI.
-Because generative AI can handle administrative work such as updating records and managing initial, low-level customer contact, Salesforce Sales Agent may have better traction among this hard-to-please crowd, predicted Ketan Karkhanis, executive vice president and general manager of Salesforce Sales Cloud.
+Because generative AI can handle administrative work such as updating records and managing initial, low-level customer contact, Salesforce Sales Agent might have better traction among this hard-to-please crowd, predicted Ketan Karkhanis, executive vice president and general manager of Salesforce Sales Cloud.

 "Veteran salespeople will actually embrace this faster because now they can truly focus on what their true skills are, what their art is -- and that's the art of making the deal happen, not doing all this other work to get to the deal point," Karkhanis said.